patternplate/patternplate/docs/reference/documentation.md

 ## Global documentation

-Pattern independent documentation is picked according to the `docs` glob pattern in `patternplate.config.js`.
+Documentation that is independent of components is picked according to the `docs` glob pattern in `patternplate.config.js`.
 The default is `["docs/**/*.md", "README.md"]`.

 This means in the tree below `README.md`, `docs/readme.md` and `docs/design/colors.md`